 These employee surveys are extremely important, yet often overlooked.
 Highly engaged and motivated employees want opportunities to develop professionally over the course of their career.
 Relevant and challenging professional development opportunities can actually engage and motivate employees further.
 This, in turn, can fuel a cycle of increased employee engagement.

 High-potential employees don't just want to be promoted.
 They also want to learn new skills and perspectives.
-Professional development can include skills and industry training, leadership training, and executive grooming.
+Professional development can include skills and industry training, leadership test & training, and executive grooming.
 You can also give your employees the opportunity to work in different departments or job roles.
 It can include retreats and networking events across the organization.
 You can also provide opportunities to interact with professionals across the industry through trade shows, events.
 Some companies also provide their employees the autonomy to work on pet projects, further fueling creativity, interest, and engagement among employees.

 Professional development surveys can help you assess what you are doing right and what you are doing wrong when it comes to your employees’ development and growth.
 The results of these surveys can help you create an engaged and skilled workforce.